 Alternative Masturbation Techniques for Trans People

-For many trans people who have not had gender-affirming bottom surgery, sex and masturbation can be a minefield.
+For many trans people who have not had gender-confirming surgery, sex and masturbation can be a minefield.
 ‘Traditional’ ways of masturbating - especially with your hands - can trigger feelings of gender dysphoria, ranging from mild discomfort to utter revulsion.
 As the Sexual Happiness people, we at Lovehoney want everyone to have the most fulfilling sex life possible, and sometimes that can mean thinking outside of the box.

 We have pulled together this guide to alternative masturbation techniques, based on the real experiences of real people, in the hopes that you will find a new way to enjoy sexual pleasure, while avoiding the negative body-related feelings that can sometimes surface when you’re transgender.